cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 ~~~

+Deploy 4 replicas of image Busybox
 ~~~
 kubectl run  test-affinity --image busybox --replicas 4 -- sleep 99
 ~~~

-We can observe all the pods are scheduled on node1
+We can observe that all the pods are scheduled on node1.
+No pod is scheduled on node2!
 ~~~
 ubuntu@node1:~$ kubectl get po -o wide
 NAME                            READY   STATUS    RESTARTS   AGE   IP          NODE    NOMINATED NODE   READINESS GATES